-As part of her MFA thesis at the Maryland Institute College of Art, Nari is
+As part of my MFA thesis at the Maryland Institute College of Art, Nari is

 an experiment in variable font technology that attempts at answering the